Bijeljina massacre: Bosnian delegation investigation and response

 Serb forces ordered the removal of the bodies of those killed, in anticipation of a delegation of high-ranking Bosnian officials due to arrive on 4 April.
-The delegation included Biljana Plavšić, a Serb representative of the Presidency; Fikret Abdić, a Bosniak representative; the Croat Minister of Defense, Jerko Doko; and the chief-of-staff of the JNA 2nd Military District, General Dobrašin Praščević.
-They were sent by Izetbegović for the purpose of investigating the alleged atrocities.
+The delegation included Biljana Plavšić, a Serb representative of the Presidency; Fikret Abdić, a Muslim representative; the Croat Minister of Defence, Jerko Doko; and the chief-of-staff of the JNA 2nd Military District, General Dobrašin Praščević.
+They were sent by Izetbegović to investigate the alleged atrocities.
 On the same day, the JNA moved into Bijeljina, but the violence continued.
-On 4 April, the SDG established themselves in the local headquarters of the SDS.
+On 4 April, the SDG established itself in the local headquarters of the SDS.
 Local police, who were engaged in arresting the town's Party of Democratic Action (SDA) presidency, joined them for several days, as did members of the White Eagles paramilitary group and local Territorial Defense (TO) members.
 Serb flags were mounted on two mosques in Bijeljina, and checkpoints and roadblocks were established, preventing journalists and European monitors from entering.
-The delegation visited the crisis staff and a military barracks where they were made aware of the situation.
+The delegation visited the crisis staff and a military barracks, where they were made aware of the situation.

 During the visit, Plavšić requested that Arkan transfer control of Bijeljina to the JNA.
 Arkan refused, citing unfinished business, and said he would target Bosanski Brod next.
-Plavšić consequently withdrew her request and commended Arkan for "protecting" Bijeljina's Serbs from the Bosniaks.
+Plavšić consequently withdrew her request and commended Arkan for "protecting" Bijeljina's Serbs from the Muslims.
 She called him a "Serb hero ... who was prepared to give his life for his people", adding that "we need such people".
 She then thanked and kissed Arkan in public to which the local members of the SDS responded with "shouts of approval".
 In a conversation with Cedric Thornberry, a United Nations Protection Force (UNPROFOR) representative, she described Bijeljina as a "liberated" town.
 Abdić was initially turned back at gunpoint, but was later able to enter.
 He was then kept in custody by Arkan until Plavšić arrived to release him.
 "Bijeljina was practically empty," he recalled.
 "I met with the local authorities, they told me what had happened, but there wasn't a single Muslim there, so we couldn't discuss the problem as a whole.
 Muslims didn't answer our appeal.
 They were too scared to come out, and specially scared to talk about it at all."
 General Sava Janković, commander of the JNA's 17th Corps, reported that: